CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-upgrading.md

 ### Prerequisites

-* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preffered platform.
+* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preferred platform.
 You can refer to the [Cloud Application Manager Dedicated Edition documentation](camd-overview.md).
 * You need to have access to HTTPS (443) port of the appliance to access its setup console.

-### Steps to upgrade de appliance
+### Steps to upgrade the appliance

 ![Setup Console - Upgrade page](../../images/cloud-application-manager/appliance-upgrading1.png)